Proven-Paradox/shaper-system/Handbook.md

 Cost: None
 Effect: You immediately learn the target’s elemental properties, Physical and Mental Defense, ongoing effects (such as buffs or injuries), and their remaining HP.
 Alternatively, Scan can be used on a Zone.
 Scanning a Zone reveals the presence of invisible creatures or objects, though it does not reveal their exact location unless they are using an Ability canceled by Scan, such as [Vanish](#vanish).
-You can use this outside of combat, but you must succeed on a Stealth or Deception roll against the opponent’s Awareness or Empathy roll to remain undetected.
+You can use this outside of combat, but you must succeed on a [Stealth](#stealth) or [Deception](#deception) roll against the target’s [Awareness](#awareness) or [Empathy](#empathy) roll to remain undetected.
 The Arbiter will choose which rolls to use based on the situation and may make the rolls secretly.
 On a failure, the target will become aware that you are sizing them, which may be interpreted as hostile or rude.
 Description: The most basic information gathering ability.
 Depending on the situation this can represent scanning the target with a power reader, minor mind reading to learn the target’s fears, careful evaluation using mundane senses, or similar actions.

 #### Shoot